 - Work independently and in teams of 2-4 Events Managers to develop and execute events through the complete event lifecycle.
 This includes:

-- Brainstorming ideas for future events
+- Brainstorming ideas for future events;

-- Writing event descriptions for the YPFP website and other communications
+- Writing event descriptions for the YPFP website and other communications;

-- Working with the Venue Manager to determine the location of the event
+- Working with the Venue Manager to determine the location of the event;

-- Responding to questions from YPFP members
+- Responding to questions from YPFP members.

-- Update the Vice President and Managing Director of Programming by:
+- Update the Director of Events by:

-- Completing weekly status reports
+- Completing weekly status reports; and

-- Updating event information on the Programming Department’s shared files
+- Updating event information on the Programming Department’s shared files.

 Eligibility and Requirements:

-- Must possess creativity, active energy and an eagerness to create a wide variety of programming events
+- Must possess creativity, active energy, and an eagerness to create a wide variety of programming events.

-- Ability to work successfully as part of the greater YPFP team while also working independently to meet Programming Department goals and deadlines
+- Ability to work successfully as part of the greater YPFP team while also working independently to meet Programming Department goals and deadlines.

-- Demonstrated ability to interface with high level officials in a professional manner
+- Demonstrated ability to interface with high level officials in a professional manner.

-- Demonstrated ability to plan and execute programming events
+- Demonstrated ability to plan and execute programming events.

-- Ability to attend designated number of events for the calendar year
+- Ability to attend designated number of events for the calendar year.

 - Must be able to use all relevant Google Apps (shared documents, sites, forms, etc.); training is available.